Rey-EL/cyber-security-ctf-lab/README.md

 - **Collapsible Hints:** Hints are hidden by default and can be revealed with a click.
 - **Safe Environment:** All commands are simulated, so it's completely safe to use and practice.

+---

+## Summary of Skills Demonstrated

+*   **Web Development:** Proficiency in HTML, CSS, and JavaScript to create a dynamic, single-page web application.
+*   **UI/UX Design:** Designing an intuitive and engaging user interface for an educational tool, including interactive elements, clear instructions, and a gamified progression system.
+*   **JavaScript Logic:** Implementing the core logic for the simulated terminal, command processing, challenge validation, and interactive hints.
+*   **Educational Content Creation:** Developing structured, narrative-driven Capture The Flag (CTF) challenges to teach fundamental cybersecurity concepts and terminal commands.

+---

+## Security Context

+This project provides a safe, sandboxed environment where aspiring cybersecurity professionals can learn and practice fundamental skills without any risk.
+By simulating a terminal and creating CTF challenges based on real-world scenarios, it helps users develop the foundational knowledge needed to identify and respond to security incidents.
+It is an educational tool designed to build the practical skills required to address vulnerabilities like those in the OWASP Top 10 in a controlled setting.

+---

 ## How to Use

 1. Open the `cyber_lab.html` file in your web browser.